 He is an accounting professor.

-She teaches accounting at the Marriott School.
+She teaches accounting at BYU Marriott.

 Accounting professor Bob Smith gave the honorary lecture.

-They work for the BYU School of Accountancy.
+They work for the School of Accountancy.

 He earned a master’s degree in accounting last year.